 Booking.com celebrates Halloween with 4 horror movie filming locations you can actually stay in, if you dare…

 Nothing beats watching a scary movie to get into the Halloween spirit, but imagine, once travel resumes, staying in the actual location where the film was shot?!
 Booking.com has delved into over 29 million listings in more than 154,000 destinations around the globe to hand-pick the spookiest locations where iconic horror films have filmed.
-Insights from Booking.com also reveals that last year, more than a third (36 %)* of global travelers had admitted that watching a film or TV show had inspired them to visit a destination.
+Insights from Booking.com also reveals that last year, 38% of American travelers had admitted that watching a film or TV show had inspired them to visit a destination.